hyroai/agenda/README.md

 npm start
 ```

-## Information on Agenda
+## Example

-`Agenda` is a declarative specification language for conversations, focused on the goals and dependencies, rather than sequential flows or conversation trees.

-For example, let's assume we are building a bot for pizza place.
+Let's iamgine we're buliding a bot for pizza place.
 In terms of conversation trees, there are many options as to how this conversation can go, here are a couple of examples:

 ```
 User: hi there